 Are you looking at your rusty surfaces feeling stumped?
 Wondering what paint to use on rusted metal?
+Can you paint over rust?
 Or maybe you’ve just not been able to get round to it.
 Well, you don’t have to struggle any longer.
 It is possible to give rust a complete makeover turning it around.
 It’s simple to paint over it without having to spend a long time trying to manually remove it.

 If you’re preparing your metal surface for painting – let’s make it simple and quick for you.
 All you need to do is grab a wire brush, a scraper and some cleaner/degreaser.
 Remove grease, oil and other surface contaminants by cleaning with appropriate detergents (something like Rust-Oleum Mathys ND14 Cleaner Degreaser is ideal).
 Then remove rust scale, loose mill scale, loose rust and loose coatings by scraping, wire brushing and sanding.
 This will leave you with a smoother surface to paint over and helps to ensure adhesion, don’t worry though you don’t have to remove ALL the rust!
 Finally, sand any previous coatings which are in good condition to roughen the surface slightly.

 After all the above, make sure you thoroughly clean the surface down and it should be preferably dry during application.